 We conducted two secondary-eclipse observations of the ultra-hot Jupiter WASP-33 b with CFHT/WIRCam to constrain the planet’s dayside atmosphere.
-To handle the thousands of iterations required for systematics correction and atmospheric retrievals, we developed a parallelized data reduction and analysis pipeline, which substantially reduced computational time.
+To handle the thousands of iterations required for systematic correction and atmospheric retrievals, we developed a parallelized data reduction and analysis pipeline that substantially reduced computational time.
 After carefully removing the host star’s pulsation noise, we measured eclipse depths of $1565.2^{+228.6}_{-237.5}$\,ppm in the CO filter and $914.3^{+56.1}_{-57.0}$\,ppm in the CH4$_{\rm on}$ filter.

-In addition to our CFHT/WIRCam observations, we incorporated HST/WFC3 spectroscopic data \citep{haynes2015} and Spitzer/IRAC photometric measurements (3.6\,$\upmu$m\citep{zhang2018}, 4.5\,$\upmu$m\citep{dang2024}) to jointly perform both free-chemistry and equilibrium-chemistry atmospheric retrievals using \texttt{petitRADTRANS}.
-Given the extreme dayside temperatures typical of ultra-hot Jupiters, we consider the equilibrium-chemistry model to be a more physically representative description of WASP-33\,b’s dayside atmosphere, comparing to the free chemistry model.
-Accordingly, all results presented in the main findings below are based on the equilibrium model.
-Our main findings are summarized as follows:
+In addition to our CFHT/WIRCam observations, we incorporated HST/WFC3 spectroscopic data \citep{haynes2015} and Spitzer/IRAC photometric measurements -- 3.6\,$\upmu$m (\citealt{zhang2018}) and 4.5\,$\upmu$m \citep{dang2024} -- to jointly perform both free-chemistry and equilibrium-chemistry atmospheric retrievals using \texttt{petitRADTRANS}.
+Given the extreme dayside temperatures typical of ultra-hot Jupiters, we consider the equilibrium-chemistry model to be a more physically representative description of WASP-33\,b’s dayside atmosphere, compared to the free chemistry model.
+Accordingly, all results presented in the main findings in the following are based on the equilibrium model.
+Our main findings are summarized below.

 \textbf{1.
 Thermal inversion and opacity sources.} WASP-33\,b exhibits a clear thermal inversion from both free and equilibrium retrievals.
-Under the free-chemistry model, the dayside emission spectrum appears largely featureless, with Bayesian evidence strongly favoring the presence of H$^{-}$ opacity.
+Under the free-chemistry model, the dayside emission spectrum appears to be largely featureless, with Bayesian evidence strongly favoring the presence of H$^{-}$ opacity.
 However, the retrieved abundances of H$^{-}$ and e$^{-}$ are considered unreliable due to model limitations and spectral coverage.
 Incorporating blue or optical spectra in future joint retrievals will better constrain these species.